aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - Update the IP addresses in the SSOAuthUnapprovedIPMetric filter with your on-premise IP ranges;
    - For a test deployment, the remainder of the values can be used as-is;
    - While it is generally supported, we recommend not adding more than 1 or 2 workload accounts to the config file during the initial deployment as it will increase risks of hitting a limit.
 Once the Accelerator is successfully deployed, add the additional accounts to the config file and rerun the state machine.
-3. A successful deployment of the presecriptive architecture requires VPC access to 7 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 7 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager, kms).
+3. A successful deployment of the prescriptive architecture requires VPC access to 7 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 7 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager, kms).
 4. When deploying to regions other than `ca-central-1`, you need to:
    1. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 1.1.3, item 10) Make sure you select the right version, v6.4.4 is recommended at this time.
    2. Validate all the Interface Endpoints defined in your config file are supported in your home region (i.e. Endpoint VPC).
 Remove unsupported entries from the config file.